clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 Similar to the "Why Users?" question, it's a matter of keeping things separate when you have more than one user.

 It can make initially signing in a bit more of a hassle every time you do it, but you can have your browser remember your login credentials if you want.

+#### Can Multiple People Use CWiki at the Same Time? <a name="Simultaneous_Users?"></a> ####

+I really don't know, but I doubt it.
+That was not the intent when writing the program and it has never been thoroughly tested for that use case.

+Multiple people can probably sign in simultaneously and _read_ pages.
+However, multiple people editing the same page at once will likely not produce what you want.
+And other views will not update when someone makes edits.​

+I would be interested in hearing your experience if you try it, but don't risk anything important (a production database) if you do.

 #### Why No Mobile? <a name="Why_No_Mobile?"></a> ####